odewahn/jdboston16/readme.md

 ## Social Media

-We will be using the hash tags `#JupyterDays` for the event.
+We will be using the hash tag `#JupyterDays` for the event.
 Please tweet liberally during the event!

 # Speakers